Skip to primary menu Skip to main content Skip to footer content

 Explore how architecture connects to broader social issues like parenting, community, and accessibility.

-In a conversation between Alexandra Lange, winner of the 2025 Pulitzer Prize for Criticism, and Anjulie Rao, a Chicago-based journalist covering the built environment, learn about the history of playgrounds and public spaces that have shaped our nation’s understanding of childhood and family.
+In a conversation between Alexandra Lange, winner of the 2025 Pulitzer Prize for Criticism, and Lisa Yun Lee, Executive Director of the National Public Housing Museum, learn about the history of playgrounds and public spaces that have shaped our nation’s understanding of childhood and family.

 After the talk, enjoy a light reception and continue the conversation in Edgar Miller’s enchanting Animal Court in the Alphawood Foundation Sculpture Garden.